Employment and discrimination

 Legal 500 2015/Leading Individual

-'Has a nationwide practice, representing both employers and employees with a focus on discrimination and unfair dismissal law.
+'Has a nationwide practice representing both employers and employees, with a focus on discrimination and unfair dismissal law.
 His crossover work in commercial law also contributes to his expertise in restrictive covenants and TUPE work.
+He is notable for his significant appellate level practice.'

 Strengths: "He is incredibly bright, has an encyclopaedic knowledge of TUPE and provides a first-class and responsive service."'